occlum/occlum/demos/tensorflow/tensorflow_serving_2.5.x/README.md

 # ./prepare_tf_and_model.sh
 ```

-Then start the Occlum container (use version `latest-ubuntu20.04` for example) as below.
+Start the Occlum container per the [doc](https://occlum.readthedocs.io/en/latest/quickstart.html#start-the-occlum-dev-container).

 All the following are running in the above container.

 The following command will generate the TLS key and certificates for localhost( server domain name).
 The server.crt will be used by client.
-The sever.key and ssl.cfg is used by TF serving.
+The ssl.cfg is used by TF serving.
 ```
 ./generate_ssl_config.sh localhost
 ```